RobSpectre/childsafe.io/google.md

 gcloud init
 ```

-Perhaps need more instructions on the dialog here.

-Open `client_secrets.json` and find the client email address.
-It will look something like: `childsafe@childsafe-XXXXX.iam.gserviceaccount.com`
+Open `client_secrets.json` and find the service account email address.
+It looks something like: `childsafe@childsafe-XXXXX.iam.gserviceaccount.com`

 Authenticate using the CLI: